ricklupton/floweaver/docs/installation.rst

 Install on Windows
 ------------------

-Sankeyview requries the latest version of Python to be installed.
+Floweaver requries the latest version of Python to be installed.
 This can be done by installing the Anaconda platform from `Link here <https://www.anaconda.com/download/>`_ .

 The procedure described in section :ref:`insta` should be performed in the Anaconda Prompt, which can be found among the installed programs.